Jonnykoder/Jonnykoder/README.md

-Hi there, Im John, a self thought web developer / system developer in java Im quite new to this field since I literally have basic knowledge in some development processes.
+Hi there, Im John, a self thought web developer / beginner system developer in java Im quite new to this field since I literally have basic knowledge in some development processes.

 If you wish to collaborate , you can contact me on my email.